Aashishkalra19/M1_Projectgoal_util/1_Reruirements/README.md

 * The **PhoneBook Manager** is a C project which has features like Add, Search, Delete, update contacts in a file for future use.
 It can store details such as First name, last name, phone number & E-mail as provided by the user.

 ## High Level Requirements
-- Must perform operations such as:
+* Must perform operations such as:
-- i.
-Additon of a contact
+    -  Additon of a contact
-- ii.
-Deletion of a contact
+    -  Deletion of a contact
-- iii.
-Update a contact
+    -  Update a contact
-- iv.
-SEarch for a contact
+    -  SEarch for a contact

 ## Low Level Requirements
 * Low level requirements must have
     - Save a new contact
     - Search contact wrt first name, last name, phone number, email id
     - Display appropriate message if contact not found

 ## SWOT